lachlanA/eagle-to-kicad/README.md

 * By using the following **ulp**s  a consistent link from the SCH to PCB is maintained so forward and backward net-list annotations work under KiCad!

-* **WARNING'S**
+* **WARNINGS, AND NASTY SURPRISES, PLEASE READ!!!**
-* ***KiCad VIAs and tracks don't retain NET information from Eagle when they are not connect to a PAD!***
+* ***On KiCad Eagle PCB import of vias and tracks don't retain there NET information if they are not connected to a pad with a track, where as Ealge when they do, (KiCad assigned a null net-name on Eagle PCB import in KiCad's PCBNEW).***
-***KiCad flood fill will not connect to them!!!
+***The result will be KiCad flood fill will not connect to them!!!
 There is an option to convert and document on layers 150,152,153,154 of (Eagle) the unconnected VIAs and tracks which will make finding and fixing the problem much easier.***
-* ***Schematics wire's/Nets can terminate in a buss or onto another wire/net and still be not be connected in Eagle!!
+* ***Schematics wire's/nets can terminate in a buss or onto another wire/net/pad and not be connected in Eagle!!
- Where as KiCad schematic wire which terminates at the same location as any other wires start/end will be connected!!***
+ Where as in KiCad schematic wires to wires and wires to pads which terminates at the same location will be connected!!***
 * ***Eagle Oval pads shape's are not supported in KiCad, you will only end up with a round pad!!***

 ###Installing.